Suggestions for Current and Prospective Graduate Students

 Hence, while working full-time, you have three choices to obtain

-an MSEE degree:
+an MSECE degree:

 MS report and register for an MS report course.